Arbitrator & Mediator

-Paul Sills is a leading independent international arbitrator and mediator with over 27 years legal experience, often involving multi-parties and complex commercial issues.
+Paul Sills is a leading independent international arbitrator and mediator with over 27 years litigation experience, often involving multi-parties and complex commercial issues.
 His arbitration and mediation practices reflect this experience, where Paul is often called on to either determine or help resolve complex multi-party disputes.

-Prior to becoming a full time neutral, Paul was a civil and commercial barrister but also spent time as a CEO and Director for a number of international businesses including in international freight and transportation where his focus is on energy transition and ESG issues.
+Prior to becoming a full time neutral, Paul was a civil and commercial barrister but also spent time as a CEO and Director for a number of international businesses including in international freight and transportation where his focus recently has been on energy transition and ESG issues.
 Paul has also been the Managing Director of an international construction company.
 Paul retains his Practicing Certificate as a barrister but now works fulltime as a neutral in the UK and globally.

 Paul regularly lectures and publishes on dispute resolution in the UK and internationally on topics including fintech, climate change, energy transition, construction and engineering (from both an arbitration and mediation perspective).
-He runs the advanced training for mediators and arbitrators in New Zealand where he was originally based and sits on the Resolution Institute arbitration committee.
+He runs the Fellowship training for both arbitrators and mediators in New Zealand where he was originally based and sits on the Resolution Institute arbitration committee.
 He is a Fellow with numerous Arbitration Institutes globally, including CIArb.
-He has trained at the Harvard Program on Negotiation, focusing on complex and multi-party disputes, particularly those with a public policy or public interest component.
-Paul’s engagements in the energy transition sector include a long-term facilitated negotiation project dealing with solar energy.
+He has trained at the Harvard Program on Negotiation, again focusing on complex and multi-party disputes.
+Paul’s engagements in the energy transition sector include an 18-month cross border facilitated negotiation project dealing with solar energy.

 His commercial background and unique understanding from a client’s and lawyer’s perspective means he is well placed to accept appointments in the below sectors.

 Paul has decades of experience as counsel (predominantly as lead counsel) and more recently as arbitrator in general commercial arbitration matters across a wide range of legal issues and subject matter.
-That experience is all based in jurisdictions that have adopted the UNCITRAL Model Law – New Zealand, Australia or International (Ad hoc).
+That experience was all based in jurisdictions that have adopted the UNCITRAL Model Law – New Zealand, Australia or International (Ad hoc).
 Since relocating to the UK Paul has had several appointments as sole arbitrator under the UK Arbitration Act 1996.

-Paul’s arbitration work is supported by 26 years as counsel at all levels in the New Zealand courts plus appointments in Australia and Fiji.
+Paul’s arbitration work is supported by 27 years as counsel at all levels in the New Zealand courts plus court work in Australia and Fiji.
 Paul has also worked alongside senior counsel in Hong Kong in an international matter involving publicly listed companies in Hong Kong (and elsewhere) investing in the New Zealand dairy industry.